nntanh/Kubernetes_install_cluster_Vagrant/README.md

     <img src="/images/disable%20hyper%20v%20in%20windows%20features.png" width=50% height=50%>

-- Run below command in PowerShell with administrator right then turn off and unplug the power then wait for 10s better reset your machine.
+- Run below command in PowerShell with administrator right then turn off and unplug the power as well as wait for 10s better than just reset your machine.

         bcdedit /set hypervisorlaunchtype off